FOOD INTOLERANCE TESTS

 Avoid all prebiotics and probiotics, natural live yoghurt, kefir or any other live bacteria food or supplement for 2 weeks prior to taking the Food Intolerance Test.
 Ensure that you wait 2 weeks after having antibiotics or antifungals before taking this test.

-You may wish to book an Online Nutrition Consultation once you have the results of your Food Intolerance Test.
-The Online Nutrition Consultation will go through any underlying factors that may be impacting you and therefore contributing to your food intolerances.
+You may wish to book a Nutritionist Consultation with Hilary Kingston, top UK Nutritionist, once you have the results of your Food Intolerance Test.
+The online Nutrition Consultation will go through any underlying factors that may be impacting you and therefore contributing to your food intolerances.

 Each person is different and this is a personalised inventory to help you start to look at rebalancing your body.
 Certain foods from your food intolerance test will also be substituted and other foods increased into your diet and this will help to give you direction as you start along this path of helping your health and wellbeing.